-- 1. As discussed above, the cloud screening methods used are problematic.
+1. As discussed above, the cloud screening methods used are problematic.
 The VCM is not able to capture all nighttime cloud and a subjective, expert-based final step is employed.
-This final step is "all-or-nothing" where scenes that are subjectively determined to be too contaminated are removed from the timeseries.
-Consequently, the timeseries we have constructed do still contain some cloud.
-Future efforts will be needed to improve nighttime cloud masking. - 2.
-Use of Nearest Neighbour interpolation is a choice which may or may not be the best choice for future studies depending on the specific use case.
-Use of a higher order interpolation scheme (e.g. bilinear, cubic, etc.) would certainly result in lower RSD in all cases but may also reduce our ability to constrain variability based on other known parameters.
-The choice of interpolation scheme is discussed in more detail in Appendix A.
+This final step is all or nothing, whereby scenes that are subjectively determined to be too contaminated are removed from the time series.
+Consequently, the time series we have constructed still contain some cloud.
+Future efforts will be needed to improve nighttime cloud masking.